Geoscience (GEOS)

 Co-requisites: GEOS 439L

-GEOS 439L SEDIMENTOLOGY & STRATIGRAPHY L1 Credit
+GEOS 439L SEDIMENTOLOGY AND STRATIGRAPHY LABORATORY1 Credit

 Laboratory and field studies of sediments and sedimentary rocks.